Q&A: How can I place my faith in a God who continues to let such terrible things happen?

 Air that’s just … there, wherever we are.
 Water rushing through rivers and streams.
 Apples to eat.
 Greens to sauté.
 And a bright sun that rises every morning.

-When God is not a person but a presence, a God/Goddess Divinity Who is everywhere, in everything, all at once.
-A great creator whose made an order that’s responsive and reflective, generous and supportive.
-Well, that kind of God will be less likely to intervene into situations which, to my mind and heart, would be better worked out among ourselves.
+A great creator who has created an orderly world that is responsive and reflective, generous and supportive —well, that kind of God will be less likely to intervene into situations which, to my mind and heart, would be better worked out among ourselves.

 This can be frightening.
 It can feel as if no one is in charge.
 It can make us feel as if we are on our own.
 Yet this is the farthest thing from the truth, which is so wide and deep that, from our small minded perspective, it can be hard to see.